Green Christian logo

 • Blow up into a huge poster.

-(Many printers will enable you to print your document as a poster made up of 4, 9 or even 16 A4 sheets which can be stuck together.
-Go into the properties section fro your printer)
+(Many printers will enable you to print your document as a poster made up of 4, 9 or even 16 A4 sheets which can be stuck together, so you can make a really large poster.
+Go into the properties section for your printer)

 100churches-gc